coder/coder/docs/admin/auth.md

 When a new user logs in via OIDC, Coder will by default use the value of the claim field named `preferred_username` as the the username.
+If this claim is empty, the email address will be stripped of the domain, and become the username (e.g. `example@coder.com` becomes `example`).

 If your upstream identity provider uses a different claim, you can set `CODER_OIDC_USERNAME_FIELD` to the desired claim.